ftassy/Polyglot-Tech-Blog/src/en/blog/add-post.md

 ## Create the files

 This is probably one of the easiest things to do with the template.
 When we want to add posts, we juste create a file with the **same name** in **every language directory**.
 Let's say I want to post about dolphins in Arctic in my English / French blog.
-I will add the two following files :
+I will add the two following files:

 ```plain
 src